AchimBunke/TM_MovingTrackGenerator/README.md

 -
 # TODO

-- Fully disable plugin outside of Editor
 - Add more sub-animation templates.
 (E.g. FlyIn -> FlyOut -> FlyIn -> FlyOut)
-- Item grouping for selection and copy/paste of animation settings.
 - Incremental generation from the same map. (instead of generating a new map, load and modify already existing generated map)
 - Better arrival route tracking.
 (E.g. integration of EditorRoute plugin)
 - Evaluate different schema for sub-animations (different from FlyIn, Wait, FlyOut) for more intuitive control.